-Knowledge of persuasive techniques Questions Contents Nutrition claims Q1 Do you know what techni ques are used to make product s appear more attractive in commercials?
-(Slide1) 1) Introduction of persuasive techniques in advertising (Slide2) 2) Nutrition claims (Slide 3 to Slide12) - Definition - Categories and contents of nutrition claims: nutrient content claim, nutrient comparative claim, non-addition claim - Presentation of two images of confectionery packages with nutrient content claim ("Each contains one lemon's worth of Vitamin C", "High in dietary fiber"), and nutrient comparative claim ("50% lower carbohydrates") Nutrition claims and other persuasive techniques Q2 Do you know what other techniques (other than nutrition claims) are used?
-(Slide13) 1) Trials to find persuasive techniques: usage of celebrities, demonstrations of eating or drinking behaviors (Slide14 to Slide16, Slide18 to Slide20) - Presentation of two TV commercials of chocolate confectionaries including and excluding nutrition claims : The brand of these products were same.
-One of them used usage of celebrities, and both used demonstrations of eating or drinking behaviors. - Trials: after viewing the commercials, we asked the subjects if there were nutrition claims in the commercials.
-2) Nutrition claims (Slide21 to Slide25) 3) Other persuasive techniques: usage of celebrities, and demonstrations of eating or drinking behaviors (Slide17, Slide 26) 4) Nutrition facts labels: Even if commercials present healthier images with using nutrition claims, those products contain additives.
-(Slide 27) 5) Effect of nutrition claims: the commercials which included nutrition claims made the product appear healthier.
+Knowledge of Questions Contents persuasive techniques Nutrition claims QI Do you know what techni ques are used to make product 1) Introduction of persuasive techniques in advertising (Slide2) s appear more attractive in co mmercials?
+(Slide1) 2) Nutrition claims (Slide 3 to Slide12)- Definition - Categories and contents of nutrition claims: nutrient content claim, nutrient comparative claim, non-addition claim - Presentation of two images of confectionery packages with nutrient content claim ("Fach contains one lemon's worth of Vitamin C", "High in dietary fiber"), and nutrient comparative claim ("50% lower carbohydrates") Nutrition Q2 Do you know what other 1) Trials to find persuasive techniques: claims and techniques (other than nutrition usage of celebrities, demonstrations of eating other persuasive claims) are used?
+(Slide13) to Slide20) techniques - Presentation of two TV commercials of chocolate confectionaries including and The brand of these products were same One of them used usage of celebrities, and both used demonstrations of eating or drinking behaviors. - Trials: after viewing the commercials, we asked the subjects if there were nutrition claims in the commercials.
+2) Nutrition claims (Slide21 to Slide25) 3) Other persuasive techniques: usage of drinking behaviors (Slide 17, Slide 26) 4) Nutrition facts labels: Even if commercials present healthier images with using nutrition claims, those products contain additives (Slide 27) 5) Effect of nutrition claims: the commercials which included nutrition claims made the product appear healthier.
 (Slide28)

-We prepared two kinds of questions to increase dietary knowledge and to show the importance of confirming nutrition facts labels and ingredients.
+Table 1: Questions and explanations in the media education material We prepared two kinds of questions to increase dietary knowledge and to show the importance of confirming nutrition facts labels and ingredients.
 After participants had considered the answers, we included explanations of the important points for each question.
 In the explanations, we also included content that made it possible to recognize the importance of each confirmation.
 Table 2 shows questions and explanations related to dietary knowledge.